 Applicants are considered on an individual basis.
-They are urged to contact the director of graduate studies prior to submitting a formal application.
+They are urged to contact the graduate coordinator (chemgrad@uic. edu) prior to submitting a formal application.
 Complete transcripts of all undergraduate and any graduate course work must be submitted.
 In addition to the Graduate College minimum requirements, applicants must meet the following program requirements:

-Baccalaureate Field Chemistry or biochemistry.
-Other fields are considered on an individual basis.

-Grade Point Average At least 3.00/4.00 in mathematics and science courses other than independent study or research courses and at least 2.75 for the final 60 semester hours (90 quarter hours) of undergraduate study.

-Tests Required GRE Subject Test in Chemistry and GRE General Test.
+- Baccalaureate Field Chemistry or biochemistry.
+Other fields are considered on an individual basis. - Grade Point Average At least 3.00/4.00 in mathematics and science courses other than independent study or research courses and at least 2.75 for the final 60 semester hours (90 quarter hours) of undergraduate study. - Tests Required GRE Subject Test in Chemistry and GRE General Test.
 After admission, all entering students must take placement examinations.
 The placement examinations, which are at a level of typical terminal college courses, are offered in analytical, inorganic, organic, physical, and biochemistry.
 Students in the PhD program must show proficiency in three areas of their choice.
 Students in the MS program must show proficiency in inorganic, organic, and physical chemistry.
-A deficiency in an area must be remedied by taking an advanced undergraduate or a graduatelevel course in the area.

-Minimum TOEFL Score 570 (paper-based); 230 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Personal Statement Required as part of the Application for Graduate Appointment which is accessible online http://www.uic.edu/depts/grad/gcforms/.

-Nondegree Applicants Nondegree applicants must submit a transcript from their baccalaureate institution.
+A deficiency in an area must be remedied by taking an advanced undergraduate or a graduate-level course in the area. - Minimum TOEFL Score 570 (paper-based); 230 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required. - Personal Statement Required as part of the Application for Graduate Appointment, which is accessible online at https://grad.uic.ed/pdfs/grad\ appt.pdf. - Nondegree Applicants Nondegree applicants must submit a transcript from their baccalaureate institution.